-For many students who will be kick-starting their university journey will be living away from the comfort of their own home, and entering into the world of pasta!
-Choosing accommodation can be scary, so below is a simple guide on what to consider when choosing your new home ...
+For many students who will kick-starting their university journey will be living from the comfort of their own home, and entering the world of pasta!
+Choosing accommodation can be scary, so below is a simple guide to what to consider when choosing your new home ...

 Fantastic!
 You have chosen your desired University and now it is time to decide where you would like to live.
 Many halls of residence offer their rooms close to the university, which is ideal for those 9AMs.
-Although, if you are moving into private housing - please be made aware that many rooms have the attractive rental price of around £70p/w but involve a 40 minute walk to campus.
+Although, if you are moving into private housing, you will need a 40 minute walk to campus.
+So if budget is tight for this year, maybe invest in a bike to save money!
+40 minute walk to campus.
 So if budget is tight for this year, perhaps invest in a bike to make the commute bearable and save money on costs!

-The internet, undeniably is huge - which leaves plenty of room for scammers.
+The internet, undeniably, is huge - which leaves plenty of room for scammers.
+Solidifying the fact is more important than ever to use trustworthy websites.
+Take Campus Living Villages , they are a leading student accommodation provider in the world, with a specialty for creating tailored student communities.
+Incorporating local legislation restrictions, cultural and social expectations and partner requirements without any compromise on the final experience delivered to their students.internet, undeniably is huge - which leaves plenty of room for scammers.
 Solidifying the fact is is more important than ever to use trustworthy websites.
-Take Campus Living Villages , they are a leading student accommodation provider and one of the largest higher education student housing providers in the world, with a specialty for creating tailored student communities that suit the unique culture of each campus, university or city they work with.
+Take specialty for creating tailored student communities that suit the unique culture of each campus, university or city they work with.
 Incorporating local legislation restrictions, cultural and social expectations and partner requirements without ever compromising on the final experience delivered to their students.

-The countless horror stories I had heard about shared bathrooms - and more than likely you have heard them too.
+The countless horror stories I had heard about shared bathrooms - and more than you have heard them too.
 Personal opinion? shared accomodation is not so bad - sure flatmates can be messy, but it is nothing uncontrollable.
+Consolidation to share a bathroom will reduce your costs heavily and it is also a fantastic opportunity to socialize with others.
+Otherwise, ensuite rooms give you no reason to leave your room, unless you want to make a sandwich, or something more gourmet (depending how far you can stretch your budget).accomodation is not so bad - sure flatmates can be messy, but it is nothing uncontrollable.
 Considering to share a bathroom will decrease your costs heavily and it is also a fantastic opportunity to socialise with others.
 Otherwise, ensuite rooms give you no reason to leave your room, unless you want to make a sandwich, or something more gourmet (depending how far you can stretch your budget).

-When I was in your position, I too was searching countless websites, gathering ideas and creating lists on what to bring with.
+When I was in your position, I was searching countless websites, gathering ideas and creating lists.
 Leading me to be swamped with items I would never, ever use.
 Eventually I created a simple list - with subcategories listing all the rooms.
 For example:

-For the bedroom would include most of necessities - clothes hangers, extension cables, duvet and pillow case cover, printer etc. For the kitchen I can advise bring one of everything for cutlery and plates.
-Then depending how much of a connoisseur you are, you will honestly only need a frying pan, saucepan and a baking tray (you will be limited to bog-standard student meals - but that is the whole point, right ?!).
+For the bedroom would include most of necessities - clothes hangers, extension cables, duvet and pillow case covers, printers etc. For the kitchen I can bring all of this for cutlery and plates.
+Then depending on how much of a connoisseur you are, you will only have a frying pan, saucepan and baking tray (you will be limited to standard student meals - but that's the whole point, right ?!).
 Just remember, the more you take, the more washing up there will be!